What is a fauxtographer?

 If you email me, Im not going to bash anyone, especially any of my fellow pro’s – there are dozens of wonderful photographers in Columbus, all with varying experience and talent, but I will tell you if I have never heard of someone and a few more things to look out for 🙂

 7. Are they hiding behind a big company?

-Sure I understand, everyone has to start someplace, and if you don’t mind putting the most treasured memories from you special day in their hands, go for it.
+Sure I understand, everyone has to start someplace, and if you don’t mind putting the most treasured memories from your special day in their hands, go for it.
 Don’t get me wrong – you may hit the jackpot.
-I know a number of starting photographers that are simply AMAZING (and sometimes I use them as seconds), but for every one of those I also know dozens more that are struggling with composition and basic technical abilities.
+I know a number of starting photographers that are simply AMAZING (and sometimes I use them as seconds), but for every one of those, I also know dozens more that are struggling with composition and basic technical abilities.

 I hope that you never stumble across someone you suspect is a fauxtographer and have to use this post!
 Sadly though in the digital age it is all to easy to fake-it-til-you-make-it in photography with a few choice right clicks and a new SLR.

 Here are a couple of other articles and websites on pseudo-photographers: